sirpointer/100-Days-of-Swift-UIKit/README.md

 #### SKCropNode, SKTexture, asyncAfter()
 ###### Build a game using SKCropNode and a sprinkling of Grand Central Dispatch
 100 Days of Swift.
 Project 14: Whack-a-Penguin. https://www.hackingwithswift.com/read/14/overview.

+## Animation
+#### Core Animation, CGAffineTransform
+###### Bring your interfaces to life with animation, and meet switch/case at the same time
+100 Days of Swift.
+Project 15: Animation. https://www.hackingwithswift.com/read/15/overview.